Tag: Ben Hutchings

 The Killer Foetus by Ben Hutchings, 1997, combined technique on paper.

-This is the fifth in a series of posts called Archives of Australian Comics History that document moments in the recent history of Australian comics, particularly alternative comics and the Australian Small Press.
+It was most significant for my research into Australian comics art to be included in this international exhibition of drawings.
+In the meantime, I’m endeavouring to establish a minimum three week gap between posts.
+Perhaps I was a little too enthusiastic in my first year of blogging but I am working on improved scheduling.
+As always, I would love to hear your response to my posts.
+This post is the fifth in the series Archives of Australian Comics History…that document moments in the recent history of Australian comics… particularly alternative comics and the Australian Small Press.
 I started researching this subject in the late 1990s and it eventually led to my PhD thesis: Ph.D.
-Macquarie University, Division of Society, Culture, Media and Philosophy, A Study Of Contemporary Australian Alternative Comics 1992-2000 With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
-On completion of the research I donated the materials and comics I had collected to the National Library of Australia: Michael Hill Collection of Australian Comics
+Macquarie University, Division of Society, Culture, Media and Philosophy… A Study Of Contemporary Australian Alternative Comics 1992-2000 With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
+On completion of the research I donated the research materials and comics I had collected to the National Library of Australia, titled the Michael Hill Collection of Australian Comics